 Common symptoms include sneezing and a runny nose.

-Vomiting and diarrhea can occur with non-serious illnesses.
+Vomiting and diarrhea can occur with non-serious illnesses (according to pet360.com)

 On the other hand, your German Shepherd not eating may mean something more significant like cancer, liver or kidney disease, dental disease and more.